Arguments for and against drug prohibition: Economic arguments for drug law reform

 The United States efforts at drug prohibition started out with a $350 million budget in 1971, and was in 2006 a $30 billion campaign.
 These numbers only include direct prohibition enforcement expenditures, and as such only represent part of the total cost of prohibition.
 This $30 billion figure rises dramatically once other issues, such as the economic impact of holding 400,000 prisoners on prohibition violations, are factored in.

 The war on drugs is extremely costly to such societies that outlaw drugs in terms of taxpayer money, lives, productivity, the inability of law enforcement to pursue mala in se crimes, and social inequality.
 Some proponents of decriminalization say that the financial and social costs of drug law enforcement far exceed the damages that the drugs themselves cause.
 For instance, in 1999, close to 60,000 prisoners (3.3% of the total incarcerated population) convicted of violating marijuana laws were behind bars at a cost to taxpayers of some $1.2 billion per year.
 In 1980, the total jail and prison population was 540,000, about one-quarter the size it is today.
 Drug offenders accounted for 6% of all prisoners.
 According to the Federal Bureau of Prisons, drug offenders now account for nearly 51%.

 It has been argued that if the US government legalised marijuana it would save $7.7 billion per year in expenditure on enforcement of prohibition.
 Also, that marijuana legalization would yield tax revenue of $2.4 billion annually if it were taxed like all other goods and $6.2 billion annually if it were taxed at rates comparable to those on alcohol and tobacco.

 According to a 2018 report, legalising cannabis in the United Kingdom could raise between 1 and 3.5 billion pounds in tax and lead to savings for the police and the criminal justice system.
 It has been argued that the raised tax revenue could then be invested in public services, such as the budget of the National Health Service (NHS).

+As of 2023, the legalisation of cannabis has helped to create 151,000 jobs in Canada since its legalisation in October 2018.

+As of August 2025, Canada had collected over $5.4 billion in cannabis tax revenue since the legalisation of cannabis in the country.
+This tax revenue does not include the province of Manitoba, due to the province not taking part in the federally managed cannabis taxation framework.